 There are four main types of wayfinding:

-Identification – Identification signs will draw attention to something to something a visitor might need, or it will tell them that they have arrived at their destination.
+Identification – Identification signs will draw attention to something a visitor might need, or it will tell them that they have arrived at their destination.
 From door plaques to landmark signage, these signs are easily understood markers that inform a visitor of the placement of a certain space.

 Directional – Directional signage works as an invisible hand pointing visitors in the right direction to their destination.
 These can range from simple maps of a facility, to signage plaques placed at a junction, to coloured lines on the floor, navigating visitors through your business to their destination.